Luka Dončić: Rookie of the Year (2018–2019)

-On February 6, Dončić recorded his third triple-double with 19 points, 10 rebounds, and 11 assists in a 99–93 win over the Charlotte Hornets, which made him the youngest player in NBA history to record three triple-doubles.
+On February 6, Dončić recorded his third triple-double with 19 points, 10 rebounds, and 11 assists in a 99–93 victory over the Charlotte Hornets, which made Dončić the youngest player in NBA history to record three triple-doubles.
 He edges Hall of Famer Magic Johnson by 117 days.
 On February 25, Dončić recorded his fourth triple-double with 28 points, 10 rebounds, and 10 assists in a 121–112 loss to the Los Angeles Clippers.
 Dončić was named Western Conference Rookie of the Month for January 2019.
 His eight triple-doubles ranked fourth on the season behind Russell Westbrook (34), Nikola Jokić (12), and Ben Simmons (10), as well as tied with LeBron James.
 Dončić became just the fifth player in NBA history to average at least 20 points, 5 rebounds and 5 assists in his rookie year, joining Oscar Robertson (1960–61), Michael Jordan (1984–85), LeBron James (2003–04), and Tyreke Evans (2009–10).
 In May, Dončić was selected unanimously to the All-Rookie First Team.
-In June, he received the NBA Rookie of the Year Award.
+In June, he received the NBA Rookie of the Year award.
 Dončić became the second European player, after Pau Gasol, to win the award and the sixth overall winner not born in the United States.